Commercial bulk pricing available — full truck loads (52 × 2CY) or container loads (32 × 1.8CY) — Request a quote →

 Frequently Asked Questions

-BioVermiculite™ is an engineered biochar soil amendment that delivers 1.4× water holding capacity and 11× potassium compared to mined vermiculite, with a net-negative carbon footprint.
+BioVermiculite™ is an engineered biochar growing media component that delivers 1.4× water holding capacity and 11× potassium compared to mined vermiculite, with a net-negative carbon footprint.

 Product & Performance

-BioVermiculite is an engineered biochar soil amendment designed as a 1:1 drop-in replacement for mined vermiculite and perlite.
+BioVermiculite is an engineered biochar growing media component designed as a 1:1 drop-in replacement for mined vermiculite and perlite.
 Independent lab testing (Wallace Laboratories) confirms 1.4× the water holding capacity (641% vs 459%) and 11× the potassium (5,089 vs 456 ppm) compared to horticultural-grade vermiculite, with a net-negative carbon footprint of –2.50 tCO₂e per short ton.

 Independent lab analysis (Wallace Laboratories) across key metrics: